Elevating the arts and culture through leadership and partnership.

 The Creative Nova Scotia Leadership Council

-The arts and culture sector is a vital part of Nova Scotia.
-Cultural expression contributes to the uniqueness of our many communities and the entire province.
-The Creative Nova Scotia Leadership Council (CNSLC) is a partnership between the cultural sector and the government of Nova Scotia designed to foster better understanding and decision-making.
+The arts and culture sector is a vital part of Nova Scotia and cultural expression contributes to the uniqueness of our many communities and the entire province.
+The Creative Nova Scotia Leadership Council (CNSLC) is a partnership between the cultural sector and the government of Nova Scotia designed to foster better collaboration and decision-making.

 The Council is made up of 16 members who represent the diverse arts and culture industry throughout Nova Scotia.
-This year we are seeking 4 new council members to join our table of cultural and creative industry leaders representing the Province’s ethnic, cultural and regional diversity.
+This year, we are seeking four (4) new council members to join our table of cultural and creative industry leaders representing the Province’s ethnic, cultural, and regional diversity.

-Your voice, perspective, and expertise is needed.
-If you are a Nova Scotian interested in contributing to efforts to grow and strengthen the culture sector, and to better understand our Nova Scotian identity, you are urged to apply to join this dedicated and passionate group.
+Your voice, perspective, lived experience and expertise are needed.
+If you are a Nova Scotian interested to grow and strengthen the culture sector, and to better understand our Nova Scotian identity, you are urged to apply to join this dedicated and passionate group.

 What is the CNSLC all about:

 The Creative Nova Scotia Leadership Council was created to play a key role in promoting arts and culture and enabling the success of creative industries in the province.
-As such it:
+As such, the council:

 - members are volunteers and as such there is no honorarium

-- currently, the CNSLC meets virtually and holds, on average, 6-8 meetings from September to June.
-We are aiming to hold in-person meetings again when able, pending public health guidelines.
-Virtual meetings are typically 2 hours, in-person meetings are scheduled for full days.
+- the CNSLC meets both in-person and virtually and holds, on average, 4-6 meetings from September to June.
+Virtual meetings are typically 2 hours while in-person meetings are scheduled for half-full days

 - members are expected to take an active part in the work the various Council committees that meet outside of the full Council meetings

-- monthly time commitment is 5-10 hours in addition to the regular meeting
+- monthly time commitment is 3-5 hours in addition to the regular meetings

-- the term is 3 years with a possible re-appointment for a second term
+- terms are 3-years with a possible re-appointment for a second term